sobteclib/sobtec2/en/content/02intro.md

 > does not see evil, and that they will be safe, but it knows very well.
 It
 > invented it.
 The ball rrrrumbles as it rolls.
 It invented it. [^1]

-Science fiction narratives build possible futures, multiverses, and generally they build on what has not (yet) come to be.
+Science fiction narratives build possible futures, *multiverses*, and generally they build on what has not (yet) come to be.
 Each time an “activist imagines the world they are fighting for: a world without violence, without capitalism, without racism, without sexism, without prisons, etc. they are developing a speculative fiction” [^2].
 Narratives that unite us in our circles of affinities and resistance.
 Narratives that allow us to assault “the machine” [^3] and start an exodus within it.
-Exercising our capacity to speculate about new, utopian worlds is a proposal for together rethinking *evil\_electronics, evil\_internet, evil\_mobile 'phones, evil\_satellites*.
+Exercising our capacity to speculate about new, utopian worlds is a proposal for together rethinking *evil_electronics, evil_internet, evil_mobile 'phones, evil_satellites*.

 Giant balls of pink velvet that you can no longer ignore.
 Discovering new forms, naming them, dreaming of other, possible technologies.
 Technological